stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 date: 2019-09-11 15:20:58 +1000
 layout: blog
 title: "#stratapp is a consulting goldmine"
 sub_heading: 'Clients remain in full control.
-Consultants get to rethink how they sell new work.
-Their big opportunity is on-selling, as #stratapp provides more insights than any other tech.'
+Consultants open a  whole new world on selling work.
+The big opportunity is on-selling, as #stratapp provides more insights than any other tech.'
 video_id: ''
 banner_image: "/uploads/consulting goldmine.jpg"
 slug: consulting gold mine
 seo_title: "#stratapp is a management consulting goldmine"
 seo_description: "#stratapp is a management consulting goldmine.
 Clients remain in full control.
-Consultants get to rethink how they sell new work.
-Their big opportunity is on-selling, as #stratapp provides more insights than any other tech."
+Consultants open a  whole new world on selling work.
+The big opportunity is on-selling, as #stratapp provides more insights than any other tech."
 feature_image: ''